MileHacker Logo

 Fine Dining

-Fine dining, as understood in Western contexts, exists in a limited capacity.
-Some high-end resorts, like Sarah Resort and Bhawal Resort & Spa, present upscale dining establishments with a mix of Bangladeshi plus global dishes.
+Fine dining, as understood in Western contexts, is found in a limited capacity.
+Some high-end resorts, like Sarah Holiday resort and Bhawal Resort & Spa, present upscale dining establishments with a mix of Bangladeshi plus global dishes.

 • Look for curated menus.